Xaqiri/visualDSA/README.md

 Bubble Sort:
   - Currently only implemented in Python + Pygame (3.5.1 + 1.9.2b1)
-  - Press the spacebar to advance the sorting algorithm by one step
+  - Press the backspace key to restart the algorithm